 Once completed, the bone will heal naturally near the root over time.
 The local anesthesia makes the procedure quite comfortable and most people can get back to their normal activities the following day.
 Discomfort following the treatment is generally quite mild but the dentist will recommend solutions for pain management for the next few days.

 The cost of this treatment varies on a number of different factors including the damage to the tooth and where the tooth it is located.
-Overall, however, the cost of a root canal is much less when compared to the price of extracting the tooth and then replacing it with either a bridge or an implant.
+Overall, however, the cost of a root canal is much less when compared to the price of extracting the tooth and then replacing it with either a dental bridge or an dental implant.